IkigaiLabsETH/Artbot/README.md

 ## Acknowledgments

 - Inspired by autonomous AI artists like Botto and Keke
-- Built with Claude 3.5 Sonnet and Stable Diffusion
+- Built with Node.js, TypeScript, and modern AI APIs
 - Special thanks to the AI art community

 ## Philosophy